HBO Max's The Witches casts the wrong kind of spell: Review

 That's a whole lot of auteur for one film to carry — too much, it turns out, despite a welcome update in the cast's diversity and a deliriously loony performance by Anne Hathaway.
 The setting has been shifted from '80s England to 1968 Alabama and gained a loose, wisecracking narrator voiced by Chris Rock, who appears in flashback on screen as an unnamed little boy played by doe-eyed newcomer Jahzir Kadeem Bruno.

-Abruptly orphaned in the opening scenes, the still-grieving boy goes to live with his beloved grandmother (Octavia Spencer), a pillowy, ferocious envoy of tough love and floral housedresses.
+Abruptly orphaned in the opening scenes, the still-grieving boy goes to live with his maternal grandmother (Octavia Spencer), a pillowy, ferocious envoy of tough love and floral housedresses.
 For her, witches are old news; they're not women, she tells him, but "demons in human form" — bald, clawing creatures who hide their bloodlust under wigs and gloves and leering lipsticked smiles.

 What luck, then, that an entire coven seems to have followed them to the seaside Southern resort the pair have escaped to, a grand old hotel overseen by the fussily officious Mr. Stringer (Stanley Tucci).
 And that the very room below them is occupied by the Grand High Witch herself (Hathaway).
 With her blond Tippi Hedren hair, tailored suits, and indeterminate accent — vaguely Germanic, with a dollop of Scottish brogue and just the lightest spritz of Borat — she looks like a swish European headmistress, but she has not come to teach the children; her scheme, her dream, her one desire is to turn them all into little mice ("miiiiiiice") and squish them.